-B. Plaintiffs face a variety of legal and factual defenses to their claims, which weigh in favor of settlement.
+B. Diverse and substantial legal and factual risks weigh in favor of settlement.

 The Court must also consider "the likelihood and extent of any recovery from the defendants absent . . . settlement."
 In re Domestic Air Transp.
 Antitrust Litig., 148 F.R.D.
 297, 314 (N.D.
 Ga.
-1993) (Shoob, J.); see also Ressler v.
+1993); see also Ressler v.
 Jacobson, 822 F. Supp.
 1551, 1555 (M.D.
 Fla.
 1992) ("A Court is to consider the likelihood of the plaintiff's success on the merits of his claims against the amount and form of relief offered in the settlement before judging the fairness of the compromise.").

-Plaintiffs acknowledge that Wells Fargo asserts a number of potentially case-dispositive defenses.
+With this in mind, while Mr. Luster strongly believes in his claims, Plaintiff understands that Wells Fargo asserts a number of potentially case-dispositive defenses to them.
 For example, Wells Fargo contends that it had prior express consent to call members of the class.
-In support of its position, Wells Fargo references its form disclosures and standard policies and procedures applicable to its student loan line of business.
+In support of its position, Wells Fargo references its form disclosures and standard policies and procedures applicable to its auto financing line of business.
 Prior express consent is, of course, a defense to a claim under the TCPA.
-See, e.g., Charvat v.
+Charvat v.
 Allstate Corp., 29 F. Supp.
 3d 1147, 1149 (N.D.
 Ill.
 2014) ("[P]rior express consent' under the TCPA 'is an affirmative defense on which the defendant bears the burden of proof[.]"").